Chats for Change | National Edition

 Following this spring’s Subway Summit Webinar Series session titled, Racism: American Medicine’s Fatal Flaw, we created Chats for Change sessions that were available to all in the medical education and health care communities—like the ones listed below.

-Wednesday, September 1 | 12-1 pm EST | Join us on Zoom.
+Wednesday, December 1 | 12-1 pm EST | Join us on Zoom.

 Sign up to our National Chats for Change newsletter and receive updates about these sessions directly to your inbox.

 How much time do we have before interest in, and tolerance of, anti-racism wanes?

 To be honest, we’re already seeing disengagement.
 People are either exhausted, unsure of the next steps, or unable to sustain the work for other reasons.
 And every day there are more and more voices trying to drown out this important work.
 What will it take for us to sustain systemic change within our institutions and across medical education during one of the most contentious and divided times in modern history?
 All we know is we can’t answer this question alone, in our silos.
 It’s time to lean into each other, more than ever.

 Join us this coming year as we grapple with turning this moment into a movement.
 Throughout the year we will host monthly Chats for Change that challenge us to question what is, and dialogue about what could be.
 In the new year we will collectively imagine transforming medicine into a profession that is anti-racist.
 What will it look like or feel like?
 What are the relationships, behaviors, actions, and activities that we would like to see?
 What is the “big picture” of where we are headed?

 Starting in February we will kick off the Say What You Mean; Mean What You Say series by focusing on language.
 Over the past year we have used and heard the terms Critical Race Theory, antiracism, and white supremacy culture.
 It’s time we come together to deconstruct how they are used, misused and abused.
 If we are going to build a movement we need to be clear about what we are saying and declaring.